nogibjj/Wikipedia-AI-Bot-yjx-cxy-sl/README.md

 ## How to Use

 ### Simple Wiki functions
+#### *wiki.py*
+This code defines a function named search_wiki that searches Wikipedia for a given query and returns a summary of the relevant article.
+The function includes some error handling to deal with situations where the query is ambiguous or no page is found.

+The code then enters a loop that repeatedly prompts the user for input, calls search_wiki with the input as an argument, and prints the question and response.
+The loop continues until the user enters the string "exit", at which point the loop terminates and the program ends.

+To run the code, save it to a Python file (e.g. "wiki_search.py") and run it in the terminal by navigating to the directory containing the file and typing "python wiki_search.py" (without quotes) and then press enter.
+The program will begin running and prompt the user for input.

 <img width="1013" alt="Screen Shot 2023-04-23 at 7 48 01 PM" src="https://user-images.githubusercontent.com/112274822/233873972-42810f3c-1ebd-4237-a62a-931fb41f1813.png">
 <img width="1016" alt="Screen Shot 2023-04-23 at 7 48 17 PM" src="https://user-images.githubusercontent.com/112274822/233873983-f4cf6373-79c6-40ff-b5de-076561e36604.png">